 There are a host of new companies providing Web Development as a Service (WDaaS?).
 They include companies like Wix and Squarespace.
 We could also include the sitebuilders from Godaddy and other web hosts.
 The idea is to provide easy to use tools to create your own site without having to know any code.
 For some organizations this might be a good solution with several important caveats.

-- If and when you outgrow the solution you will have to leave behind your work.
-You can copy and paste text and grab images.
+- If and when you outgrow the solution you will have to leave a lot of your work behind.
+Some of these platforms have basic export tools or you can copy and paste text and grab images.
 Beyond that everything else that makes up your site in these solutions is locked behind their special software to which there is no direct access.
-You will have to recreate everything in whatever your new solution you choose.
+You will have to recreate everything in whatever new solution you choose.

 There are some incredibly talented developers working for small independant firms.
 They are often aware of the liabilites of the proprietary closed solutions menitoned above.
 In response they will develop their own custom, open solution.
 For those developers this can solve some important problems.
 They have access to all the code.
 Changes and features are only limited by the skill of the developer and the resources (time and money) available.